a-leks-icon/AIRAL/README.md

 While most scripts are well documented in the project's internal documentation, they are currently not well documented in the files themselves.
 A first objective is to provide the scripts and functions with sufficient information and comments.

 Please note that the quality and readability of the scripts vary significantly.
-This is because I (Aleks) developed and improved my programming skills during the time I was writing the scripts.
-Because I want to preserve their functionality, it is very likely that it will stay this way.
+This is because we developed and improved our programming skills during the time we were writing the scripts.
+To guarantee the functionality of the scripts, it is very likely that it will stay this way.

 ## Scripts